Keith Hornsby: Toruń (2019–2020)

 On September 2, 2019, after three years in the G League, Hornsby went overseas for the first time in his career and signed with Polish club Twarde Pierniki Toruń.
 He averaged 16 points and 3 assists per game.

 EWE Baskets Oldenburg (2020–2021)

 On July 4, 2020, he signed with EWE Baskets Oldenburg of the Basketball Bundesliga (BBL).

 Metropolitans 92 (2021–2022)

 On July 7, 2021, he signed a one-year deal with the French team Metropolitans 92 of the LNB Pro A.

-Nanterre 92 (2022–present)
+Nanterre 92 (2022–2023)

-On July 29, 2022, he has signed with Nanterre 92 of the LNB Pro A.
+On July 29, 2022, Hornsby signed with Nanterre 92 of the LNB Pro A.

+Rytas Vilnius (2023–2024)

+On August 26, 2023, he signed with Rytas Vilnius of the Lithuanian Basketball League (LKL).

+Bilbao Basket (2024)

+On January 14, 2024, Hornsby signed with Surne Bilbao Basket of the Liga ACB.

 Personal life

-He is the son of Grammy-winning musician Bruce Hornsby (singer of major 1980s hits Mandolin Rain and The Way It Is) and Kathy Hornsby and has a twin brother named Russell.
+He is the son of Grammy-winning musician Bruce Hornsby and Kathy Hornsby and has a twin brother named Russell.
 He graduated with a degree in communication studies.